Yaargh/countdown/README.md

 # countdown
-A plasmoid to countdown until a later date.
+A plasmoid to countdown until Trump leaves office.

 I'm not a dev and don't really know how to code.
 I'm just having a lark here.